- A Celebrant Community

 Want a Reminder?

 Five days before the next Eucharistic liturgy, our womanpriest sends an e-mail that includes our community’s base translation of the Scripture selections for that weekend, plus a few sentences of her initial reflection on these texts.
-If you wish to be included on the list for this e-mail, please enter your name and e-mail address into an email addressed to the Sophia Community .
+If you wish to be included on the list for this e-mail, please enter your name and e-mail address into an email addressed to J. Liteky at the Sophia Community .

 History of the Community